Thought Leadership

 Professor Dr. Aija Freimane,

-Postdoctoral Research Fellow Design Thinking and Paradigm Shift of Design
+Postdoctoral Research Fellow Design Thinking and Paradigm Shift

 Research Proceedings